(Read more news from Ukraine here.)

 “Ukrainian bonds have been rallying on falling risk of a military conflict with Russia, and the presidential election was just an additional step forward to stabilizing the situation,” Vadim Khramov, chief economist for Ukraine at Bank of America Corp., said by phone from London.
 “The most recent violence in Donetsk shows that internal conflict will remain a risk, but we believe Russia is very unlikely to get directly involved.”

 The Ukrainian Equities Index jumped 4.6 percent yesterday, the most in almost two months, to a two-year high.
-The gauge slipped 1.6 percent today, taking its rally this year to 33 percent.
-The hryvnia gained 0.1 percent to 11.90 per dollar, paring its 2014 loss to 31 percent, the worst performance among all currencies tracked by Bloomberg.
+The gauge slid 1.9 percent today, trimming its rally this year to 33 percent.
+The hryvnia gained 0.1 percent to 11.90 per dollar, paring its 2014 loss to 30 percent, the worst performance among all currencies tracked by Bloomberg.

 “Ukraine’s stocks, bonds and currency may rebound for two to three days following the win,” Aki Yeh, a fund manager for ING Securities Investment Co.’s Greater Russia Fund, said by phone from Taipei yesterday.
 “One must note this celebratory surge is short-term because fundamentally nothing has changed.”

-Ukrainian troops deployed paratroopers, helicopters and warplanes yesterday after pro-Russia gunmen tried to seize Donetsk airport, with fighting spreading into the city.
+Ukrainian troops deployed paratroopers, helicopters and warplanes after pro-Russia gunmen tried to seize Donetsk airport yesterday, with fighting spreading into the city.

 “There will be a sharp increase in the efficiency of anti- terrorist operations,” Poroshenko said.
 “They won’t last two or three months; they’ll last a few hours.”